 Classes are bundled into groups of 8, (one session equals 8 classes) and are currently held every other Friday from 9 a.m. to 12:30 p.m.
-Soil Born’s home school sessions for 2016–17 include late summer/fall and winter/spring.
+We offer two home school sessions in the late summer/fall and winter/spring.

 Classes are limited to 20 students.
 This allows us to conduct classes with a 1 to 10 adult to student ratio, and even less when we have volunteers or parent chaperones.

-Each session costs $160 per student.
+Each session costs $180 per student.
 Fees are paid by the home school charter or out of pocket.
-Soil Born does not ‘sell’ individual classes.
+We do not offer individual classes.
 Participants register and pay for 8 classes per session.
-Some students attend all 8 sessions, while others come and go.
-Some students are in their fourth year with us, and they now serve as small group facilitators.

 Soil Born is a vendor for the following home school charters: South Sutter, Pacific, Inspire and Visions.